-Because of the long history of failed attempts to realise value from the Company's investment in AAM, we continue to adopt a prudent view and to reflect the Company's investment in and loans to AAM at a nil value.
+As any immediate sale appears unlikely and because of the long history of failed attempts to realise value from the Company's investment in AAM, we continue to adopt a prudent view and to reflect the Company's investment in and loans to AAM at a nil value.

-Siberian Goldfields Limited was entirely dormant throughout the year under review but, as reported in the 2019 Annual Report, in early 2021 the Company received and subsequently accepted an offer for its shares in Siberian Goldfields (see note 13 to the financial statements).
-The capital surplus of £488,000 resulting from this sale will be recognised in the 2021 financial statements.
+In early 2021 the Company received and subsequently accepted an offer for its shares in Siberian Goldfields (see note 12 to the financial statements).
+The capital surplus of £488,000 resulting from this sale is recognised in the current year.